Stage one of Taupō's first shovel-ready project to start next month

 "We're not doing away with cars.
 We still need cars circulating through and people need to be able to drive to where they want to go shopping but making it more attractive for people to linger longer in the town centre and slowing traffic down and getting traffic that doesn't need to be there, out."

-The fourth stage of the project is an upgrade of Tūwharetoa St, which Mr Green says could be Taupō's version of Rotorua's popular Eat Streat, a covered pedestrian dining precinct, although the design is yet to be done.
+The fourth stage of the project is an upgrade of Tūwharetoa St, which Green said could be Taupō's version of Rotorua's popular Eat Streat, a covered pedestrian dining precinct, although the design is yet to be done.

 "It's the least developed in terms of the thinking but looking at what we do with that street, do you make it an eat street like Rotorua, have vehicles in there at all?
 The jury's still out on that one.
 We need to consult with people to have a design that enables that street to sing."